nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Marcy - FrogPrince
   - Hope for a Good Stamina Refresh
 - Dario Phase 4
-  - If Dario isn't burned yet
-    - Lynx - Get to Level 2 Inferno or Fire Pillar
   - Marcy - Get to Level 6 - IceBlast
   - Lynx - Get to Level 2 - Defend
-  - Else
-    - Marcy - Get to Level 6 - IceBlast
-    - Lynx - Get to Level 2 - Defend
-  - If Lynx Dies
+  - If Lynx Dies **READ THIS PROPERLY YOU DINGBAT BEFORE YOU START PANICKING HOW MANY TIMES ARE YOU GOING TO RUN AWAY FROM DARIO PHASE 4 BECAUSE YOUR READING COMPREHENSION IS BELOW AVERAGE**
-    - Marcy - Defend (Dario normal attacks and Refreshes Stamina)
+    - Marcy - Defend (Dario will attack normally and Marcy will be at 7 Stamina)
   - If Marcy Dies
     - Lynx - Revive Marcy
-    - Marcy - 1
+    - Marcy - 1 / 1 / 1 / 1
     - Lynx - WeakMinded
-  - Marcy - Do six 1's (**Don't over mash this**, do 2 / 2 / 2 after Level 6) - IceBlast
+  - Marcy - 1's until your stamina count is 1 (**Do not over mash this**) - IceBlast Highest Possible Level Available
   - Repeat with Marcy until Dario Dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**